dapr/proposals/0012-BIRS-distributed-scheduler.md

 Example JSON (shown below) that you can use to schedule a job by making a request to `http://localhost:<daprPort>/v1.0/job/schedule/prd-db-backup`.
 This request schedules a job named `prd-db-backup` to run daily for the purpose of performing a database backup.
 The `@daily` schedule specification indicates that the job will run once a day, specifically at midnight (for more details, refer to the Schedule table below).

+Note: This is an example to illustrate intent.
+The fields are purposeful for this example, and data can take any form for a job.
 ```Json
 {
   "schedule": "@daily",